-Ok, this situation has happened to me many times in my over 27 years of playing tennis:
+This situation has happened to me many times over my 27 years of playing tennis:

-You play an opponent whom you have competed against before, but in this particular day everything “connects” for him: the ground-strokes are consistent, perfectly placed and timed drop-shots, his lobs are “magically” finding the baseline, the first serves are at a high percentage… and whatever you do the ball finds it way to come back for another shot.
+You play against an opponent whom you have competed with before, but on this particular day everything “connects” for them: the groundstrokes are consistent, perfectly placed and timed drop-shots, their lobs are “magically” finding the baseline, the first serves are at a high percentage… and whatever you do the ball finds its way to come back for another shot.
 In short, your opponent has one of those days when everything connects.
-So frustrating for you…!
+So frustrating for you!

 What should you do and how do you play?

-One lesson I’ve learned in my entire tennis career is: no matter how good your opponent is playing you should always care for these three things:
+One lesson I’ve learned in my entire tennis career is that no matter how good your opponent is playing, you should always care for these three things:

-1. How long can she/he maintain this level of play?
+1. How long can they maintain this level of play?

-2. Whatever it takes, I should stay positive and show no sign of frustration to fuel my already confident opponent.
+2. Whatever it takes, you should stay positive and show no sign of frustration to fuel your already confident opponent.